+It's not always fun being the "trailing spouse."
 Sitting at home staring at the four walls wondering how to spend your time on a H4 or F2 visa?
 Just because you can’t work and make money doesn’t mean you have to sit idle, bored, listless and frustrated!
-Here are some ideas of things you can do to keep busy:

 - Learn cooking